DBC-Lab/Atlases-empowered_Lifespan_Skull_Stripping/README.md

         in_channels=1,
         out_channels=2,
         img_size=(128, 128, 128),
-        norm_name='instance',
         conv_block=True,
         dropout_rate=0.0)
    ```

-The above model is used for brain T1w MR image (1-channel input) and for 2-class outputs, and the network expects resampled input images with the size of (128, 128, 128).
+The above model is used for brain T1w MR image (1-channel input) and for 2-class outputs, and the network expects resampled input images with the size of (128, 128, 128) and the resolution of (2, 2, 2).

 2. Initiating training